DigitalAssetAdvisors/DAA_Custodian_v1.0/README.md

 # Custodial Smart Contract #

-Custodial smart contract that charged fee for keeping ether.
+This smart contract holds ETH funds on the client's behalf, calculates and
+administers management fee on advisor's behalf

+**Author:** Mikhail Vladimirov <mikhail.vladimirov@gmail.com>
 Copyright © 2017 by ABDK Consulting.

-**Author:** Mikhail Vladimirov <mikhail.vladimirov@gmail.com>

 ## How to Build ##